-This recipe is adapted from a dish by Maria Alexandre, a marvelous home cook in the Ironbound district of Newark, NJ, a haven for immigrants from mainland Portugal and the Azores.
-Although unflavored flans adorn the dessert cabinets of almost every small tasca, or family-run eatery, in the country, this one holds a unique spot in Portugal’s canon of egg sweets, as the only tea plantation in Western Europe is on the island of São Miguel in the Azores.
-The tea from Chá Gorreana is bold and flavorful, so make sure to use a robust black leaves.–David Leite
+This Portuguese tea flan is adapted from a dish by Maria Alexandre, a marvelous home cook in the Ironbound district of Newark, NJ, which happens to be a haven for immigrants from mainland Portugal and the Azores.
+Although unflavored flans adorn the dessert cabinets of almost every small tasca, or family-run eatery, in the country, this tea-infused rendition holds a unique spot in Portugal’s canon of egg sweets, as the only tea plantation in Western Europe is on the island of São Miguel in the Azores.–David Leite

 - 2 cups whole milk

 - 2 tablespoons strong-flavored tea leaves, such as Lapsang souchong

 - 2 cups sugar

 - 6 large eggs, at room temperature

 - 1 large egg yolk, at room temperature

 - Preheat the oven to 325°F (160°C).
 Position a rack on the middle of the oven.

 - Fill a kettle with water to bring to a boil.
 Combine the milk and tea leaves in a small saucepan and bring to the merest simmer over medium-low heat.
 Remove the pan from heat and allow the milk to steep until deeply infused, about 10 minutes.

 - Strain the mixture into a bowl, discard the tea leaves, and let the milk cool until just warm.